Go paper-free

 Start small and keep going.
 Even a little set aside can make a big difference when you need it most.

 Choose a savings account that works for you.
-Instant access accounts let you dip in when you need to.
+Easy access accounts let you dip in when you need to.
 Prefer a better interest rate?
 Fixed accounts can help your savings grow – just remember, you won’t be able to withdraw without charges.

 Choosing how much to save each month for your emergency fund depends on your income, expenses and what feels manageable for you.
 Regular saving is a good habit, but your emergency fund should ease stress – not add to it.
 Start with what you can comfortably put aside and build from there.